 The Principal/Designee may suspend and/or place a student on probation for any of the reasons contained in Education Code Sections 48900 and/or 48915.
 Except for teacher suspensions from class, students in Kindergarten through grade 3 may not be suspended for disruption or defiance under Section 48900(k).
-A suspension may not exceed five (5) consecutive school days per offense.
+The A suspension shall be limited tomay not exceed five (5) consecutive school days per offense.

-- 1. Suspension shall be preceded by an informal conference between the student, a certificated school employee and whenever practicable, the teacher or supervisor who referred the student to the Principal/Designee.
+1. Suspension shall be preceded by an informal conference between the\student, a certificated school employee and whenever practicable, the teacher or supervisor who referred the student to the Principal/Designee.
 At the conference the student shall be informed of the reason(s) for the disciplinary action and the evidence against him/her and shall be given the opportunity to present his/her version and evidence in support of his/her defense.
 The conference may be omitted if the Principal/Designee determines that an emergency situation exists, in that there is a clear and present danger to the lives, safety or health of students or school personnel.
-If the pre-suspension conference is not held, then a meeting shall be held as soon as practicable, but not later than two (2) school days from the day the suspension is ordered unless the student is physically unable to attend due to hospitalization, incarceration, etc., in which case the conference will be held as soon as the student is physically able to return to school unless the student waives the right to the conference. - 2.
-At the time of suspension, a school employee shall make a reasonable effort to contact the student's parent/guardian in person or by telephone.
-A school employee shall also report the suspension of the student to the Director of Student Services. - 3.
-A notice of the suspension shall be mailed by a school employee to the parent/ guardian in the primary language of the parent/guardian; if practicable, containing each of the following: - a.
-A statement of the facts leading to the decision to suspend. - b.
-The day and time the student will be allowed to return to school. - c.
-A statement of the parent's or the student's right to have access to the student's record, - d.
-A request that the parent/guardian attend a conference with school officials regarding the student's behavior, including notice that State law requires parents or guardians to respond to such request without delay.
+If the pre-suspension conference is not held, then a meeting shall be held as soon as practicable, but not later than two (2) school days from the day the suspension is ordered unless the student is physically unable to attend due to hospitalization, incarceration, etc., in which case the conference will be held as soon as the student is physically able to return to school unless the student waives the right to the conference.